MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/rms-client/unifiedlabelingclient-version-release-history.md

 - Fixed an issue where Excel may not close completely when both the AIP add-in and other add-ins are running.
 - Fixed an issue where Outlook may fail to send a message with embedded images in rich-text with rules for [pop-ups in Outlook](clientv2-admin-guide-customizations.md#implement-pop-up-messages-in-outlook-that-warn-justify-or-block-emails-being-sent) configured.
 - Fixed an issue where the AIP add-in may fail to load in Office apps with language related errors.
+- Fixed an issue to prevent errors from occurring for illegal characters in PST file paths, when performing labeling activities.

 ## Version 2.12.62.0